2014 Vegetable/Egg CSA

 Wednesday Delivery: For customers living in the downtown Albany and Troy, we deliver to your doorstep on Wednesday afternoons during the CSA season.
 All other customers can pick up at one of the centralized sites, or coordinate with another family.
 You will need to designate a safe, shaded place for us to leave your share in the event that you are not home when we deliver.
 Inquire with the farmers to see if you are within the delivery zone.

-4 months of Food: Wednesday, June 19 – October 23 (19 weeks).
+4 months of Food: Wednesdays, mid June – late October (19 weeks).
 Each share will contain your choice of eggs or sprouts plus 7-13 varieties of seasonal vegetables, enough veggies for a family of four or two vegetarian adults.
 We grow over 75 varieties of veggies.
 At peak harvest time your share will have enough to preserve some for the winter.
-See our 2012 harvest calendar to get a sense of what was in last year’s shares.
+See our 2013 harvest calendar to get a sense of what was in last year’s shares.

 Sliding Scale Fee: The full cost of a CSA shares are outlined below.
-This represents a range of $22-$30 per week.
-In all cases, the price is lower than what you would find at your local natural foods store for the same items.
+This represents a range of $22-$40 per week.
+In all cases, the price is lower than what you would find at your local natural foods store for the same items, and essentially wholesale costs.
 We ask that you choose to pay according to access to financial resources.
 If you need help determining what level is suitable to pay, please read this excellent document on sliding scale and economic justice.
 We accept EBT (food stamps).
 We do not offer half shares, but encourage you to cooperate with another family.